-When you log in, it does like you to get right on in there and import your contacts.
+When you log in, it does like you to get right on in there and import your contacts and email list.
 I’ve seen this before, and I’m not sure what to make of it.
 I mean, sure, they want to keep the user enthused about getting into using the program – that it turn boosts their user numbers, and in turn their bragging rights in their own marketing.

 Personally, I like to have a mooch around a system before I commit people’s contact details to it.

 One thing I did like, is that they offer a complimentary consultation session to new users to get their ball rolling.
 They probably do it via a webinar.

 There’s no doubt that the MailChimp platform is one of the finest email marketing tool offerings around.
 It’s number of users, and length of time in business speaks for that.